dchampion/shared-mutable-state/README.md

  -> Total time in milliseconds:       161
  </pre>

-#### Discussion
+#### Analysis
 <code>SynchronizedBlock</code> is another example of intrinsic locking.
 For the purposes of this simplified example, it is functionally identical to the <code>Synchronized</code> strategy.
 In both cases the entire body of the <code>next()</code> method is locked by calling threads.

 The synchronized block strategy gives the implementer finer-grained control over the scope of the lock, however.
 In the case of the consecutive-number producer this is moot, as there is no finer grain than the one-line increment operation <code>current++</code>.
-But in a more complex method, consisting of tens or hundreds of lines of code, this strategy can be used to confine mutual exclusion to precisely the code that changes state.
-Using the <code>synchronized</code> keyword at the method level would be overkill in such a situation, and would reduce the concurrency of the program.
+But in a more complex method, consisting of tens or hundreds of lines of code, this strategy can be used to confine synchronization to precisely the line(s) of code that change state.
+Using the <code>synchronized</code> keyword at the method level would be overkill in such a situation, and thereby reduce the <i>concurrency</i> of the program.

 ### Atomic Strategy
 #### Implementation